bhavi834/AI-Exam-Cheat-Detector-/Readme.md

 ## 👨‍🔬 Maintainer

-Built with ❤️ during a Hackathon by [mushxoxo].
+Built with ❤️ during a Hackathon by [bhavi834].